 The first block in each Track ID Frame is given the Physical Block Address of 0.
 The Physical Block Address increments for each block of the frame.
 Control Byte 0 for each of the data blocks is set to 3E Hex, indicating a Track ID block.
 The Track Number is recorded in Control Byte 1.
 The Directory Track is given a Track number of FE hex.
-All 64 blocks of the Track ID frame contain identical information in the data field.
+All 128 blocks of the Track ID frame contain identical information in the data field.
 No ECC encoding is performed on the frame prior to recording it on the tape.
 See Section 9 for more information on frame construction and Section 9.2.3.3.
-The contents of the data field for Track ID blocks is defined in QIC-170.
+The contents of the data field for Track ID blocks is defined in the preformatted tape document QIC-3220-MC10.